THE HEALING PATH

 and build resilience.

-Sessions are usually 75-90 minutes.
+Sessions are usually 60-90 minutes, depending on the phase of the process.
 They may occur once a week, several times a week, or in an intensive format of several times a weekend or 3 hours a day for two weeks.
 It depends on the nature of the presenting problem, the client's location, and the availability of the supervising therapist.
 Please contact me to discuss possibilities.

 While the content may change depending on where a client is in the process, each session includes a few key features: developing rapport and trust, relaxation and communication exercises, hands-on touch, and closure.
 Skills are broken into small, digestible pieces and are presented at a pace that is best for the client.
 Throughout the process, the surrogate partner and client build deep bonds of mutual respect and care, much like any healthy partnership.
 Tender feelings of care and affinity may develop, while still honoring the context of the relationship between professional and client.

-After the process has completed, the client continues sessions with their therapist to integrate the experience, process any feelings of grief or loss, and harvest lessons learned.
+After the process has completed, the client continues sessions with their therapist to integrate the experience, process any feelings of grief or loss due to their relationship with their surrogate partner ending, and harvest lessons learned.
 Additionally, the process may reveal new areas to be explored in talk therapy.

 I primarily work with cisgender straight men, aged 25-55, of all abilities, backgrounds, and body types*.
-I am based in Washington, D.C. and am currently accepting clients as I complete my internship to become fully certified through the International Partner Surrogates Association.
-I am open to traveling to meet a client, expedited therapy (2-3 weekly), weekend intensives, and 10-14 day intensives.
+I am based in Washington, D.C. and am currently accepting clients as I complete my internship to become fully certified through the International Partner Surrogates Association, with special considerations given COVID.

 This is heart-centered work for me and I love what I do.
 I am open to all kinds of individual stories, and I am particularly drawn to working with clients who are: